 Without authentication, every agent payment is a one-off event.
 A wallet pays, you fulfill, and then it’s gone — no identity, no session, no way to know if this agent has paid before or what it’s entitled to.

 Gwop Auth changes that.
 A single dust payment ($0.001 USDC) proves wallet ownership and creates a persistent customer account.
-First auth is signup.
-Repeat auth is login.
+It’s similar to an active card check but for AI agents.
+A wallet’s first auth challenge is signup; every one after that is login.
 No registration form, no email, no password — the payment is the proof.

 Once authenticated, the merchant has everything a software business needs: identity, sessions, entitlements, account history, and plan enforcement.
 The agent goes from an anonymous wallet to a known customer.